 While it is expected that oversight under the normal ROP will be sufficient in most cases, situations may arise where it is necessary to transition oversight of a plant to this modified process.
 As a licensee’s performance degrades to the point where normal operation of the plant is not possible and a significant level of NRC oversight is required to ensure the plant is safe, licensees will be transitioned from the normal ROP to the IMC 0350 oversight process (see section 06.02, “Entry Conditions”).

-Although not a prerequisite to use the IMC 0350 process, it is expected that in most cases, before performance degrades to the threshold requiring implementation of this manual chapter, the staff will have performed supplemental inspections, including Inspection Procedure (IP) 95002, “,” and/or IP 95003, “.”
+Although not a prerequisite to use the IMC 0350 process, it is expected that in most cases, before performance degrades to the threshold requiring implementation of this manual chapter, the staff will have performed supplemental inspections, including Inspection Procedure (IP) 95002, “Supplemental Inspection Response to Action Matrix Column 3 (Degraded Performance) Inputs,” and/or IP 95003, “Supplemental Inspection Response to Action Matrix Column 4 (Multiple/Repetitive Degraded Cornerstone) Inputs.”
 Other unanticipated significant operational events may also occur that involve responses by an Incident Investigation Team (IIT), an Augmented Inspection Team (AIT), or a Special Inspection Team (SIT), as directed by MD 8.3 and IMC 0309, “Reactive Inspection Decision Basis for Reactors.”
 The results of these inspections will constitute important input parameters that can be used to assist the NRC in the evaluation of licensee performance during implementation of this manual chapter.

 Even after oversight of a plant has transitioned to the IMC 0350 process, several aspects of the normal ROP are maintained (e.g., inspection program and Performance Indicator (PI) program), though each program area needs to be customized appropriately to conform to the IMC 0350 extended shutdown conditions as described in section 06.03 of this guidance.